RediSearch/RediSearch/docs/docs/quickstart.md

 ### Exact match query

-To perform an exact match query, use double quotes around the search term.
+To perform an exact match query, such as finding all bicycles with the brand name `Noka Bikes`, we can use the following query.
+Note the use double quotes around the search term.
-For example, to find all bicycles with the brand `Noka Bikes`:

 {{< clients-example search_quickstart query_exact_matching >}}
 > FT.SEARCH "idx:bicycle" "@brand:\"Noka Bikes\"" LIMIT 0 10